ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

 ### Mappool information

-1. Each group has four mappools, and each group uses one mappool per round.
+1. Each group has four mappools, with one mappool to be played in every week.
 2. Each mappool consists of 7 beatmaps that will all be played under [Free Mod](/wiki/Gameplay/Game_modifier#free-mod) conditions.
 This means that there is a unique Free Mod bracket.
-3. The type of beatmap included in the mappool is not fixed.
+3. The composition of the beatmap slots in the mappool may vary from round to round.

 ### Scheduling information

-1. Each stage of the tournament is played during **2 weeks**.
+1. Each stage of the tournament is played in the duration of **2 weeks**.
    - Group EX will play in the same week as Group B, and Group S in the same week as Group A.
-2. All matches will be held between Saturday 09:00, and Sunday 23:00 (UTC+08), save for exceptional circumstances.
+2. All matches will be held between Saturday 09:00 and Sunday 23:00 (UTC+8) save for exceptional circumstances.
-3. The organiser will provide alternative tournament slots before the start of matches each week, creating a schedule that is satisfactory to all players.
+3. The tournament management will provide a list of possible match times before the start of matches each week, allowing for a schedule that is satisfactory to all players.
-   - In case a special match time is required, please inform the organiser in advance.
-The organiser will try to fulfill the requirements of all players, but **cannot** make any guarantees.
+   - In case a special match time is required, please inform the tournament management in advance.
+The tournament management will try to comply to the request to the best of their abilities, but **cannot** make any guarantees.
 4. Matches may not be scheduled to any time **beyond Sunday, 23:59 (UTC+08)** of the week they are to be played at.
-   - Even if needed, the match must be completed by the next Wednesday; later reschedule requests will be rejected.
+   - Even if a delay is absolutely necessary, the match must be completed by the next Wednesday; later reschedule requests will be rejected.
    - **Do not ask for a reschedule unless it is absolutely needed.
 The host reserves the right to deny any reschedule requests.**

 ### Playoff stage